 It recommends a DSI (targeted site investigation) to assess the environmental effects of those hot spots and to recommend any appropriate remediation.
+The rest of the Site is free of potential contamination.

 This will ensure that human health and the environment are protected from harm.